 The servers are massive.
 Each capable of over 576,000 concurrent voice connections (many times the total number of licensed hams across Canada) so there is, for practical purposes, no limit to the quantity of stations that may be logged in to the HUB at any one time.

 There are other network services are available for free to Canadian hams.
-They are not listed.
-Ask if you need something specific and don’t see it posted.
+Shells, VPNs, email, webserver, proxy, and more… Ask if you need something specific and don’t see it posted.

 Unlicensed hams have not been forgotten.
 To help promote the hobby, anyone studying to be a Canadian Amateur may still receive access to the website.
 A current member who is also a licensed ham, or a club, may vouch for that individual.
 Please note that reference material is available within the site for study aids.